 BoBo’s Fine Chicken Restaurant (Virginia Beach)

-Not only do they have delicious chicken dipped in “BoBoQ sauce,” their sides are worth mentioning too.
-Sides include fresh greens, Granny Wilson’s scratch-made biscuits, Norfolk potato salad, macaroni and cheese, butterbeans, cucumber and tomato salad and plenty of other seasonal sides!
-Also, try their homemade creamy, custard ice cream for dessert!
-Although their new to the scene, their dedication to family tradition and excellence makes them one of Hampton Road’s most well-loved gems.
+Not only do locals and tourists alike love their delicious chicken dipped in “BoBoQ sauce,” but their sides, including Granny Wilson’s scratch-made biscuits, Norfolk potato salad, and macaroni and cheese, are equally delicious.
+Try their homemade creamy custard ice cream for dessert!
+Those looking for something a bit less indulgent might enjoy some of their healthier sides, like fresh greens, butterbeans, cucumber, and tomato salad.
+Although new to the scene, their dedication to family tradition and excellence makes them one of Hampton Road’s most well-loved gems.

 Pollard’s (Virginia Beach)